Autism changes how relationships work — not whether they can. Here's what both partners need to know.

 Ultimately, both people in a relationship where one or both partners are autistic can experience great personal growth and learning.

-Neurotypical partners must be educated on autism and understand the unique challenges it presents.
+Neurotypical partners must be educated on understanding neurodiversity and the unique challenges it presents.
 And as with every relationship, communication is key.
 Both partners need to learn to communicate their needs, wants, and desires.

 This article is not meant to be a replacement for medical advice.
 We recommend speaking with a therapist for personalized information about your mental health.
 If you don’t currently have a therapist, we can connect you with one who can offer support and address any questions or concerns.
 If you or your child is experiencing a medical emergency, is considering harming themselves or others, or is otherwise in imminent danger, you should dial 9-1-1 and/or go to the nearest emergency room.